stevana/pipelined-state-machines/README.md

 ### Performance

-`pipelined-state-machines`, which hasn't been optimised much yet, is about 2x slower than LMAX's Java version on their single-producer single-consumer [benchmark](https://github.com/LMAX-Exchange/disruptor/blob/master/src/perftest/java/com/lmax/disruptor/sequenced/OneToOneSequencedThroughputTest.java)
+Our Disruptor implementation, which hasn't been optimised much yet, is about 2x slower than LMAX's Java version on their single-producer single-consumer [benchmark](https://github.com/LMAX-Exchange/disruptor/blob/master/src/perftest/java/com/lmax/disruptor/sequenced/OneToOneSequencedThroughputTest.java)
-(1P1C) (basically the above example) on a ~2 years old Linux laptop.
+(1P1C) (basically the above example) on a couple of years old Linux laptop.

 The same benchmark compared to other Haskell libraries: